dppower/webgl-rotating-grid/readme.md

-A visual display of quaternion rotations.
+A visual display of rotating 3d grid.